Aniruddha (Buddhist): Depiction

-Anuruddha is depicted in the Pali Canon as an affectionate and loyal bhikkhu, and stood near the Buddha in assembly.
+Anuruddha is depicted in the Pāli canon as an affectionate and loyal bhikkhu, and stood near the Buddha in assembly.
 At one point, when the Buddha was disappointed with the arguments of the monks at Kosambi, he retreated to Pacinavamsadaya to stay with Anuruddha.
-In many texts, even when many distinguished monks were present, Anuruddha is often the recipient of the Buddha's questions, and answers on behalf of the sangha.
+In many texts, even when many distinguished monks were present, Anuruddha is often the recipient of the Buddha's questions, and answers on behalf of the Saṅgha.

 After the Buddha

 Anuruddha was present when the Buddha died at Kusinara.
-He was foremost in consoling the monks and admonishing their future course of action, reminding them of the Buddha's decree to follow the Dharma.
-As the Buddha was reclining and going through the jhanas, Ananda said to Anuruddha: "The Exalted One has attained final Nibbana, Venerable Sir."
+He was foremost in consoling the monks and in admonishing them on their future course of action, reminding them of the Buddha's decree to follow the Dhamma.
+As the Buddha was reclining and going through the jhānas, Ānanda said to Anuruddha: "The Exalted One has attained final Nibbana, Venerable Sir."
 Anuruddha, having divine vision, stated that the Buddha was absorbed in the state of "cessation," but had not yet died.
 Anuruddha was consulted by the Mallas of Kusinara regarding the Buddha's last obsequies.

-Later, at the First Buddhist Council, he played a notable role and was entrusted with the custody of the Anguttara Nikaya.
-Anuruddha died at Veluvagama in the Vajji country, in the shade of a bamboo thicket.
+Later, at the First Buddhist Council, he played a notable role and was entrusted with the custody of the Aṅguttara Nikāya.
+Anuruddha died at Veluvagama in the Vajjika League in the shade of a bamboo thicket.
 He was one hundred and fifty years old at the time of his death.

-Depictions in the Jataka
+Depictions in the Jātaka

-Anuruddha is frequently depicted in the Jataka, which describes the previous reincarnations of Buddhist figures.
+Anuruddha is frequently depicted in the Jātaka, which describes the previous reincarnations of Buddhist figures.
 In the time of Padumuttara Buddha, he had been a wealthy householder.
 Hearing one of the monks declared best among possessors of the celestial eye, he desired a similar honor.
 He performed acts of merit, including holding a great feast of light in front of the Buddha's tomb.
 In Kassapa Buddha's era he had reincarnated and was born in Varanasi; one day he placed bowls filled with ghee around the Buddha's tomb and set them alight, circumscribed the tomb throughout the night, bearing on his head a lighted bowl.

-He was reborn in an impoverished family in Varanasi and was named Annabhara.
-One day, while working for his master, the banker Sumana, he gave his meal to a Pratyekabuddha, Uparittha.
-The banker, having heard of Annabhara's pious deed, rewarded him by helping to establish a business for him.
+He was then reborn in an impoverished family in Varanasi and was named Annabhāra.
+One day, while working for his master, the banker Sumana, he gave his meal to a paccekabuddha, Upariṭṭha.
+The banker, having heard of Annabhāra's pious deed, rewarded him by helping to establish a business for him.
 The king, impressed, gave him a site for a house, and when the ground beneath was excavated, yielded much buried treasure.